bderstine/WebsiteMixer-App-Base/README.md

 ## Installation

-This project includes a setup.sh script that will setup the virtualenv environment for you.
-Just run and enjoy!

-Want to customize your environment?
-Read setup.sh and update accordingly!
+NEW!! - This project now uses a web based installer/setup similar to WordPress!

 ## Why?

 I love WordPress and Drupal, but they can definitely be frustrating and have their own drawbacks.
-So I've been learning and working with Python more, stumbled upon Flask, and completely fell in love.
+I used Django and it was a great toolset, but seemed like overkill for just building a basic website and made cloning websites and code bases a bit more difficult.
+So as I've been learning and working with Python more, I stumbled upon Flask, and completely fell in love.

 ## To do